 That’s why many teams turn to automated GKE cost optimization solutions.
 They help save time and money by dramatically reducing the amount of work required to manage cloud costs, giving you an opportunity to enrich your Kubernetes applications with new features instead of micromanaging the cloud infrastructure.

-Connect your cluster to the CAST AI platform and run a free cost analysis to see a detailed cost breakdown and recommendations you can apply on your own – or use automation to do the job for you.
+Connect your cluster to the CAST AI platform and run a free cost analysis to see a detailed cost breakdown and recommendations – or use automation to do the job for you.

 CAST AI clients save an average of 63% on their Kubernetes bills